-At Priory Junior School we believe that a comprehensive programme of e-safety education is vital for developing our pupils' ability to use technologies safely.
-We believe that just as children learn how to swim by going to a swimming pool so they will learn safe life-long online behaviours by accessing and using a variety of online services.
+At Priory Junior School we believe that a comprehensive programof e-safety education is vital for developing our pupils' ability to use technologies safely.
+We believe that just as children learn how to swim by going to a swimming pool they will learn safe life-long online behaviours by accessing and using a variety of online services.
 This is achieved using a combination of:

-- Discrete and embedded activities drawn from a selection of appropriate materials including the ACE (Accredited Competence in E-safety) scheme of work and is linked to our online learning platform, Starz+. - Our programme for e-safety education is evidenced in teachers' planning either as discrete or embedded activities. - Key e-safety messages are delivered and reinforced through cross curricular opportunities such as emailing, researching, blogging and communicating in discussion forums. - Regular e-safety assemblies (termly).
+- Discrete and embedded activities which are a part of the Active Bites ELIM e-safety program are taught during the first week of every half term. - E safety assemblies are held during each half term and cover a range of topics based on e-safety. - Our program for e-safety education is evidenced in teachers' planning either as discrete or embedded activities. - Key e-safety messages are delivered and reinforced through cross curricular opportunities such as emailing, researching, blogging and communicating in discussion forums.